alexeygrigorev/minsearch/README.md

 It allows you to index documents with text and keyword fields and perform search queries with support for filtering and boosting.

+If you want to learn how it was build, watch the ["Implement a search engine" workshop](https://www.youtube.com/watch?v=nMrGK5QgPVE)

 ## Installation

 ```bash